chandan-anagdi/chandanav.github.io/_pages/cv.md

 ======
 * **adidas AG - Herzogenaurach, Germany : _May 2022 - Present_**
   * _**Solutions Architect**_
-    * Designed and implemented a comprehensive end-to-end demand forecasting solution that is now utilized across all markets (EU, NAM, LAM, ASIA, AFRICA).
-This project has significantly enhanced the accuracy and efficiency of demand predictions, driving better decision-making and resource allocation worldwide.
+    * Designed and implemented an end-to-end time-series-based Demand Forecasting solution using tree-based models, deployed across global markets (EU, NAM, LAM, ASIA, AFRICA).
-    * Supported global teams with pipeline deployment and issue resolution.
-    * Conducted comprehensive training for technical professionals, ensuring effective utilization of forecasting tools and processes.
+    *  Designed and implemented a framework to launch multiple dynamic Databricks jobs from a single base Databricks job, streamlining workflows.
+    * Developed and tested a concept for local debugging using VS Code with Databricks Clusters, enhancing the development and testing process.
+    * Created a Data Science template adopted by multiple teams within the Data & Analytics department, standardizing workflows and boosting productivity.
+    * Redesigned an existing ETL pipeline under the Demand Forecasting project, reducing runtime (8 hours to just 1 hour) and costs.
+    * Took full ownership of all Advanced Analytics projects (15+), including ML model pipeline development, backend system design, A/B testing, code reviews, and rollouts.
+    * Assisted teams across the Data & Analytics department on MLOps topics, promoting best practices and efficiency.
+    * Currently researching and developing LLM-based applications to support the Platform Service team at Adidas, creating a proof-of-concept (POC) project to enhance their operational efficiency.
-    * During the last 3.5 years at Adidas, I partnered with the recruitment team and interviewed about 20 candidates, involved in technical branding by conducting 5 tech workshops, hosted 3 summer interns, and mentored few junior engineers.
+    * During the last 3.5 years at Adidas, I partnered with the recruitment team and interviewed about 20 candidates, involved in technical branding by conducting 5 tech workshops, hosted 3 summer interns, and mentored few junior engineers

 * **adidas AG, Herzogenaurach, Germany : _Jul 2021 - April 2022_**
   * _**Machine Learning Engineer**_